rustymagnet3000/ios_debugger_challenge/README.md

 (void *) $5 = 0x000000012e292dc0
 ```
 ##### Run the app
 Now you have loaded the rusty_bypass framework, did your bypass work?
-No.  sysctl was still being called before you.
+No.  the libsystem_kernel `sysctl` was called before your own code.
 ##### Now for a scarier dump...
 ```
 (lldb) image dump symtab -m libsystem_c.dylib